notaz/picodrive/README.md

-This is yet another Megadrive / Genesis / Sega CD / Mega CD / 32X / SMS
+This is yet another SEGA 8 bit and 16 bit console emulator for emulating most of the hardware SEGA has published up to and including the 32X.

+Emulated 16 bit systems: Megadrive/Genesis, Sega/Mega CD, 32X, Pico.
+Emulated 8 bit systems: SG-1000, SC-3000, Master System/Mark III, Game Gear.

-emulator, which was originally written having ARM-based handheld devices in mind, but later had got various improvements for other architectures too, like SH2 recompilers for MIPS (mips32r2), ARM64 (armv8), RISC-V (RV64IM) and PowerPC (G4/2.03).
+PicoDrive was originally written having ARM-based handheld devices in mind, but later had got various improvements for other architectures too, like SH2 recompilers for MIPS (mips32r2), ARM64 (armv8), RISC-V (RV64IM) and PowerPC (G4/2.03).